 |

-This product has a fragrance that is distinctive
+This product has a fragrance that is distinctive to dried

-to dried shiitake, and it contains an abundant amount of flavor
+shiitake, and it contains an abundant amount of flavor

 components, such as guanylic acid.
-It goes very well with the
+It goes very well with

-stock triangle, shiitake combined with Katsuobushi (dried bonito),
+the soup stock triangle, shiitake combined with

-is used in many products.
-Our product lines contain products
+Katsuobushi (dried bonito), is used in many products.
+Our

 |